About the campaign

 What evidence supports the campaign?
 What new evidence is the campaign referring to?

 There is new and growing international evidence indicating that a healthy lifestyle can reduce the risk of cancer.
-In 2015, Cancer Council commissioned new research1 which is the most up to date analysis estimating the number of Australian cancer cases caused by specific lifestyle factors.
-It found that 37,000 cases of cancer – or 1 in 3 cancer cases – could be prevented.
+Research published in 2018,1 which is the most up to date analysis estimating the number of Australian cancer cases caused by specific lifestyle factors, found that 44,000 cases of cancer – or more than 1 in 3 cancer cases – could be prevented.

 The lifestyle choices that increase the risk of developing a range of different cancers include: